Sunny795-coder/Uber-Ride-Analytics-PowerBI/README.md

 to explore individual vehicle categories through an interactive vehicle selector.

+## Project Objective

+The objective of this project is to transform raw ride-booking data into an interactive Power BI dashboard to monitor booking performance, revenue, ride distance, ratings, and vehicle-level trends.

 ## Dashboard

-The dashboard contains two main pages:
+The dashboard consists of two main pages:

--   **Home** -- Introduction and navigation to the analysis page.
+- **Home** – Provides an introduction to the dashboard and navigation to the analysis page.
--   **Overview** -- Interactive analysis of booking performance, revenue, distance, ratings, and locations.
+- **Overview** – Provides interactive analysis of booking performance, revenue, distance, ratings, locations, and vehicle categories.

 ## Key Metrics